 Bachelet has emphasized the equal importance and interdependence of the three UN pillars, noting that a return to “the basics” requires strengthening all three and that UN reform should not “hollow out” human rights and development mandates.
 She has defended the universality and indivisibility of rights and called for adequate financial and political support across pillars, noting limited resources for human rights and arguing to preserve its share.

 She has emphasized human rights as the core of a dignified life and “preventive tools for lasting peace and global stability.”
-She has indicated that she would strengthen the human rights system’s coherence and agility, including through more integrated reporting across UN entities.
-She has emphasized strengthening monitoring through field presence and coordination with Resident Coordinators to monitor human rights violations as a basis for early-warning and timely action.
+She has committed to mainstreaming human rights across all areas of UN work and indicated she would strengthen the human rights system’s coherence and agility, including through more integrated reporting across UN entities.
+She has emphasized strengthening monitoring through field presence and coordination with Resident Coordinators to monitor human rights violations as a basis for early warning and timely action.
 She has not, however, proposed specific measures to strengthen human rights accountability mechanisms.

-She has referred to human rights violations in conflict, climate change and economic policy and emphasized gender equality, including eliminating violence against women and ensuring women’s equal role in peace, development and leadership.
-She has called for stronger support to local defenders through digital training and legal and institutional protection.
-She has not developed proposals on other human rights issues or specific vulnerable groups.
+She has referred to human rights violations in conflict, climate change, and economic policy, while emphasizing youth participation and gender equality, including eliminating violence against women and ensuring women’s equal role in peace, development and leadership.
+She has called for placing "women's agenda at the most important place" and resisting the backlash against women's rights.
+On grave human rights violations and international crimes, she has stated that the Secretary-General "cannot be a bystander to silence."
+She has called for stronger support to local defenders through digital training and legal and institutional protection, as well as broader civil society participation in UN processes.

 -